Electrical contractors in

 Permit Requirements

-Electrical permits required from Hartford Building Department for all electrical work except minor repairs.
-Permit fees range $50-200 based on scope.
-Commercial work requires additional fire marshal approval.
+Electrical permits required through Hartford Building Department for most work except minor repairs.
+Permit fees range $50-200+ based on scope.
+Required for panel upgrades, new circuits, major appliance connections.

 Inspection Schedule

 Rough-in inspection before covering work, final inspection before energizing.
-Schedule 24-48 hours in advance with Hartford Building Department.
-Re-inspection fees apply for failed inspections.
+Schedule 24-48 hours in advance through Hartford Building Department.

 Insurance Minimums